 Furthermore, PII stored for other marketing purposes, such as e-mail marketing databases, should also be stored with the consent of the data owner, and the consent must be valid and up-to-date.
 While this may sound like a daunting prospect, complying with the GDPR in this manner presents the perfect opportunity for organisations to clean up their databases and ensure that consent to store and process PII is gained going forward.

 There are severe consequences for non-compliance with the EU GDPR, but with guidance from a qualified practitioner, your business can overhaul its stored PII and avoid fines by implementing best-practice measures for data security.
-We can help your business prepare for the new regulations by conducting an Organisational Readiness Assessment which will produce a clear and actionable road map to compliance.
+We can help your business prepare for the new regulations by conducting an Organisational Compliance Assessment which will produce a clear and actionable road map to compliance.